 What is the versatility of cast aluminum?

 Aluminum does not have the same versatility as iron.
 The fact that cookie sheets and cake tins that are going to be lined or greased anyway are so popular is due to this very reason.
 Furthermore, while aluminum conducts heat extremely well (i. e., it heats up quickly and easily), it falls short when it comes to providing even heat distribution.
-Aluminum pans can't withstand the kind of abuse that cast iron pans can because aluminum is a very soft metal.
-Cookware can easily be scratched and dented, so use caution when using it.
+Aluminum pans can't withstand the kind of abuse that cast iron pans can because aluminum is a very soft me

 What is the durability of aluminum?